Skip to content

 Therefore, turning even a small starting amount into a fortune is possible.
 There is one condition: starting early and/or a high return.
 Combining both is, of course, the ideal.

-If a student were to invest the money he earns from holiday jobs in shares instead of consuming it, he wouldn’t have to save much for the rest of his life (see the above table).
-With an average real return of 6%/year, he increases his purchasing power by 14.5%.
+If a student were to invest the money he earns from holiday jobs in shares rather than spending it, he wouldn’t have to save much for the rest of his life (see the table above).
+With an average real return of 6% per year, he increases his purchasing power by 14.5%.
 His 10,000 euros has become 145,905 euros.
-If this smart student succeeds in achieving a 7.25% return, his purchasing power will increase to more than 300,000 euros.
+If this smart student achieves a 7.25% return, his purchasing power will exceed 300,000 euros.
 Small annual differences produce explosive differences through the miracle of compound interest.
-Hence the big difference with the final amount if he invests in bonds.
+Hence, the big difference with the final amount if he invests in bonds.

 6% Real stock market return